theonejj/ansible-zfs_on_root/README.md

 ansible-playbook -i inventory ./zfs_on_root.yml --extra-vars='{disk_devices: [sda, sdb], host_name: testlinux}' -l <remote_host_name> --tags="install-zfs-packages"
 ```

-Multiple tags can be combined to run a few things in a row by combining tags:
+Multiple tags can be combined to run several tasks:

 ```text
 --tags="create_pools, create_filesystems, create_datasets"
 ```

-List and order of execution of tags defined for this playbook:
+This is the list and order of execution for all tags defined for this playbook:

 ```text
     tags: